GfSE/CoCoML-Pages/index.md

 - Communicate the structure and behavior between the participants in its lifecycle;
 - Create a common context for artifacts created and consumed by participating (engineering) disciplines and organizations.

-UML/SysML offers a plethora of possibilities, is semantically vague to a certain extent and thus cannot be mapped genuinely to any other technical realm.
+UML/SysML offers a plethora of possibilities, is considered semantically vague and thus cannot be mapped genuinely to any other technical realm.
 CoCoML shall define a practical and formally well defined subset of UML/SysML for bidirectional and lossless mapping with OWL/RDF and perhaps other formats (to be discussed).
 Other notations and languages such as FMC, BPMN and ArchiMate shall be considered in future.